 These buds have a good build quality but don't feel quite as premium as the Bose QuietComfort Earbuds Truly Wireless.
 They're mostly made of glossy plastic, except for the touch-sensitive surface on the stems, but it feels a bit cheap.
 The case is also made of plastic and is a little flimsy.
 The fins and tips are also thinner and seem prone to tearing due to the thin area where they lock onto your ears.
 They're certified IPX4 for resistance against water splashes, though.

-The imaging performance of these buds is outstanding.
+The imaging performance of these buds is excelling.
 Bose has pretty good quality control with their products, and usually, their headphones have well-matched drivers.
 Our unit's L/R drivers are also well-matched in group delay, phase, amplitude, and frequency response.
 Although there's a bump in our unit's phase response, it's a very small area and can be hard to hear with real-life content.
 It seems that audio becomes louder in the left driver at around 920Hz, and afterward, it becomes louder in the right driver.
 However, imaging varies depending on the manufacturer's quality control as well as ergonomics.

 The passive soundstage performance of these buds is bad, which is normal from in-ears.
 To create an immersive soundstage, your outer ear has to be activated by sound.
 However, in-ears bypass your outer ear.
 This results in a soundstage that feels small, unnatural, and as if sound is coming from inside your head rather than from speakers placed in the room around you.